Gene regulation: diverse, complex, and utterly fascinating

 — Ada Lovelace

 The success of every organism requires each gene to be expressed in the right amount at the right place at the right time.
-On the one hand, gene expression must be robust to ensure that processes, such as development, occur reproducibly.
-On the other hand, organisms, and cells, face numerous changes in their internal and external environments, and gene expression must adapt to these myriad challenges.
-Controlling gene expression is thus necessarily multi-faceted and combinatorial, and every step from transcription to protein degradation provides an opportunity for regulation.
+Gene expression must be robust enough to ensure that processes like development occur reproducibly, yet flexible enough to adapt to changes in internal and external environments.
+Controlling gene expression is necessarily multi-faceted and combinatorial, and every step from transcription to protein degradation provides an opportunity for regulation.
+To put it another way, gene regulation is fundamentally an integration problem because cells must coordinate transcription, RNA processing and degradation, translation, and protein destruction in the face of these dynamic and often-changing challenges.

 [T]here is something in man which responds to the challenge of this mountain and goes out to meet it… What we get from this adventure is just sheer joy.